Ming424/COMP353-Main-Project/README.md

 **index.html** is connecting with the school database Please use **test.html** for the local testing.
 SQL is included in the file.

+For more detail regarding database structure, please read the report under root folder.

 This application is using plain HTML and Bootstrap for the frontend.
 PHP in REST API for the backend.